elcritch/sigils/docs/threading.md

 - Otherwise — regular slot call bound for the remote agent.
   - Wraps as `Call(slot, req, tgt = proxy.remote)`, enqueues into `proxyTwin.inbox` (on remote), and `Trigger`s the remote thread.

-Locks are used to safely access `proxyTwin` and to coordinate with the destination thread’s `signaled` set.
+Locks are used to safely access `proxyTwin` and to coordinate with the destination thread's `signaled` set.

 ## Thread Loop and Lifecycle